 Purchases to cover a short position and stabilizing transactions may have the effect of preventing or slowing a decline in the market price of our common stock.
 Additionally, these purchases, along with the imposition of the penalty bid, may stabilize, maintain or otherwise affect the market price of our common stock.
 As a result, the price of our common stock may be higher than the price that might otherwise exist in the open market.
-These transactions may be effected on the New York Stock Exchange, the NASDAQ Global Market, in the over-the-counter market or otherwise.
+These transactions may be effected on the NASDAQ Global Select Market, in the over-the-counter market or otherwise.